Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Mills joined PSE in 2002 as the director of Energy Supply & Planning, responsible for power and natural gas trading, generating plant dispatch, merchant transmission issues, and the company’s long-term integrated resource planning.
 His team also managed integrating renewable resources in to PSE’s generation portfolio.

 Prior to joining PSE, Mills was the trading floor manager for the Bonneville Power Administration in Portland, Ore.
 He has more than 25 years experience in energy operations, transmission and energy trading.
-Mills is currently the vice chair of the Pacific Northwest Utilities Conference Committee and serves on the executive committee of Columbia Grid and the executive committee of the Western Systems Power Pool.
+Mills is currently the vice chair of the Pacific Northwest Utilities Conference Committee and serves on the executive committee of Columbia Grid, the executive committee of the Western Systems Power Pool, and the board of directors for Hire America’s Heroes.

 Mills earned a degree in economics from Portland State University.
 He also served in the U.S. Navy.
 Mills is married and resides in Bellevue.